WenjieWu-Sci/FLArE/GridUtils/numu/README.md

 # Description

-This directory contains three scripts for submitting batch jobs to simulate numu interactions in FLArE.
+This directory contains scripts for submitting batch jobs to simulate numu interactions in FLArE.
 * `batch_script.sh` is the script that is actually being submitted and executed on the worker nodes.
    Worker nodes have a limited scope, so the script takes care of:
    1. copying over from `pnfs` all inputs (including the executable);